eliltz/AntsRepo/README.md

 Now the client is ready to receive commands, In order to send commands via the API use the following:

+To call the API you have to of course replace the "localhost" with the ip of the computer running this server

 Use GET with this URl--> http://localhost:3000/api/ants/ - > to get the ants currently connected.

 		i.e : Get result when two ants are connected before sending any commands: